How to get the raise you deserve

 They Make How Much?

 Everyone wants to get a raise and make more money, but employers are reluctant to give out big raises in this uncertain economy.
-A major consulting firm estimates that the median raise in 2013 will be a meager 3%.
+A major consulting firm estimated that the median raise in 2013 was a meager 3%.

 Does that mean that you're stuck with a small raise?
 Not necessarily.
 The smart employee will use some of these 13 tools to get a bigger raise.